syseleven/syseleven-exporter/charts/syseleven-exporter-chart/README.md

 ```

 The default Namespace for the ServiceMonitor is the Helm Release Namespace.
-If you need the ServiceMonitor in an other namespace, you have to specify the `prometheus.serviceMonitor.namespace`.
+If you need the ServiceMonitor in another namespace, you have to specify the `prometheus.serviceMonitor.namespace`.

 ```bash
 prometheus.serviceMonitor.namespace